AnkushRoy-code/SplitWave/JOURNAL.md

 I am done with the README and there's nothing more I think that I need to do now.
 I hope this time finally the SplitWave is done.

 Just got to know that I will have to journal the making process too irl!
 I mean I take that as a win for me!!!
 I really liked journalling this entire project till now!!!
 So that just means I'll be here for more time :)

 **Total Time Taken: 3Hrs**

+## 3nd June 2025 - Customising
+Yesterday I read about the ["Shipping"](https://highway.hackclub.com/advanced/shipping) requirement, I think I am preety much there but these are the things I will do first:

+- Change the file structure to have the pcb and cases in the root.
+- Create a printables account and upload my 3d files there. and add them in the readme

+Also changed the 3d Cases a little.
+I am really sleepy rn. will updaet this part tomorrow